usubalang/usuba/_posts/2020-03-16-interleaving.md

 </p>

-One of Ace's basic block is a fonction which computes `((x <<< 5) & x) ^ (x <<< 1)`.
+One of Ace's basic block is a function which computes `((x <<< 5) & x) ^ (x <<< 1)`.
 It contains 4 instructions, and yet cannot be done in less than 3 cycles, because of its inner dependencies.
-Interleaving this function twice means that it contains 8 instructions which cannot execute in less than 3 cycles, wasting 1 port for 1 cycle.
-Interleaving it 3 times or more allows it to fully sature its ports, and it is indeed 1.01x times faster than the 2-interleaved implementation depsite containing more spilling, and is 1.25x faster than the non-interleaved implementation.
+Interleaving this function twice means that it contains 8 instructions which cannot execute in less than 3 cycles, wasting 4 port-cycle.
+Interleaving it 3 times or more allows it to fully sature its ports (_i.e._ run its 12 instructions in 3 cycles), and it is indeed 1.01x times faster than the 2-interleaved implementation depsite containing more spilling, and is 1.25x faster than the non-interleaved implementation.

 Ace also contain other idioms which can limit the utilization the CPU, like `0xfffffffe ^ ((rc >> i) & 1)` which also cannot execute in less than 3 cycles despite containing only 3 instructions.
+Those idioms benefit from interleaving as well.

 Interleaving 4 or 5 times introduces some spilling which reduces the performances, but minimizes the impact of data hazard enough to be